How to fix GFCI outlet

 3. 3

-Press the 'test' button to ensure the GFCI is working correctly.
+Use a GFCI tester or press the 'TEST' button to ensure the outlet is working properly.

 Frequently Asked Questions